diegowrhasta/serilog-to-elk/README.md

 in memory) to a new field called `log`.
   - It's by analyzing the actual logs in the file that we get an idea as to how to navigate them.
-  - At a first level we will have a `log.level` field, we then add new field called `@level` to the resulting structure, this will simply map that same value of `log.level` and in case a level is not present we will simply mark it as `Information`
+  - At a first level we will have a `log.level` field, we then add a new field called `@level` to the resulting structure, this will simply map that same value of `log.level` and in case a level is not present we will simply mark it as `Information`
 - It's then that we introduce now the idea of indexes and how we could separate them